Gateway Center Programs

 - Gateway Center, 850 Congress Avenue

-Gateway Center is licensed for 15 residents.
+Gateway Center is licensed for 15 clients.
 This facility is under the Community Care Licensing program and follows the regulations of both Title 22 of the Department of Social Services and Title 17 of the Lanterman Act.

 - Forest Hill Group Home, 2824 Forest Hill Blvd.
 Pacific Grove CA